United States • Born on May 9th

 Caitlin joined Watsi on September 24th, 2016.
-Five years ago, Caitlin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Caitlin's most recent donation traveled 8,500 miles to support Angel, a toddler from Kenya, to treat her burns and help her return to good health.
+Six years ago, Caitlin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Caitlin's most recent donation traveled 8,200 miles to support Misgana, a sweet baby girl from Ethiopia, to fund corrective surgery so she can grow up healthy.

 Caitlin has funded healthcare for 88 patients in 12 countries.